CVFireDragon/nspBuild/README.md

 Rewrite of rkk's nspBuild

+#!OUT OF DATE!
+PLEASE USE THE NSP BUILDER NINTENDO MADE OR 4NXCI!!!

 Convert NCA or XCI to NSP Format using Python

 Follow this guide to get your keys.txt: https://www.youtube.com/watch?v=de1OXyl15bI